grpc/proposal/A32-xds-circuit-breaking.md

 ## Other parameters considered

-There is a group of other parameters in the xDS circuit breakers, but they are either infeasible for gRPC's use case or having extraordinary implementation complexity based on current gRPC architecture.
-They will be ignored at the moment and to be reevaluated after we get more inquiries.
-The following parameters have been considered:

-- `max_connections`: the maximum number of connections can be created to an upstream cluster.
-    - Envoy allows at least one connection to be allocated for each host selected by cluster load balancing, even if this circuit breaker is overflowed.
-On the other hand, gRPC creates at most one connection to each host.
-So this parameter does not have effective meaning in gRPC's use case.
+There are two other categories of circuit breaking parameters we have considered, but they are ignored at this point.

+The first category of parameters are those fundamentally not applicable to gRPC in its current form.
+It is possible that gRPC could evolve to make them relevant, in which case we would reevaluate them, but it is also possible that they will simply never be supported.

+- `max_requests_per_connection` (in the `Cluster` proto) and `max_connections`:
+gRPC only ever creates a single connection to a given endpoint.
+But in the future, we might provide a new LB policy to allow multiple connections to address `MAX_CONCURRENT_STREAMS` limit, at which point it might make sense to support this.
-- `max_connection_pools`: gRPC does not use connection pooling.
+- `max_connection_pools`: gRPC does not currently have a concept of connection pools the way that Envoy does.
+This will likely never apply to gRPC.

-- `max_requests_per_connection` (in `Cluster` configuration): lifetime limit of maximum requests for a single upstream connection.
-No valuable use case for gRPC at this point.
-- `max_pending_requests`: the maximum number of requests that will be queued while waiting for a connection to be established.
+The second category of parameters are those applicable to gRPC, but their implementations are non-trivial.
+We do not want to invest the resources to implement them until we know that they will be useful enough to make that investment worthwhile.
+We will reevaluate them as we get feedback from users.

-    - There are some difficulties in integrating this limit with other existing gRPC features.
+- `max_pending_requests`: There are difficulties in integrating this with other existing gRPC features.
 For example, a buffered request may be removed upon hitting its deadline but there is no way to have the xDS plugin know this.
-It may need a significant amount of changes for gRPC to support this and it is not clear that the benefit is enough to justify the cost at this point.
+It may need a significant amount of changes for gRPC to support this.
-- `connect_timeout` (in `Cluster` configuration): implementation may require transport layer change, will reconsider after getting usage feedback.
+- `connect_timeout` (in the `Cluster` proto): Implementation may require transport layer change, and it also has particular challenges in C-core due to the way we share subchannels between channels.
-- `max_retries`: retry related parameter, the retry feature has not been implemented in gRPC xDS.
-- `max_budget`: retry related parameter, the retry feature has not been implemented in gRPC xDS.
+- `max_retries` and `max_budget`: These will be addressed when we eventually add support for configuring retries via xDS.